 Business intelligence is an increasingly popular approach to making data-driven decisions.
 Here, we unpack what it means and how it works.
-You can learn more about forming a business intelligence plan in our webinar on February 3rd 2021.

 What is business intelligence?

 Modern Business Intelligence (BI) is a term that refers to the collection, organisation and analysis of a business’s data to present insights that can drive better decision-making and optimise performance.

 Business intelligence is important because it allows users to bring multiple data sources together and gain a 360-degree view of their business.

 Gone are the days when data was limited to spreadsheets and physical databases.
 In the modern business world, we generate an unimaginable amount of data regarding customers, performance, marketing, sales, finances… the list goes on.

 All this data is siloed, meaning it’s contained in separate sources and often goes unused.
 Without a 360 view, it’s hard for managers to see the bigger picture when it comes to how their business is performing.